EthosWallet/ethos-docs/src/pages/installation.md

     <EthosConnectProvider
       ethosConfiguration={{
         apiKey: [YOUR API KEY] // Optional.
 Required for email signin.
 Please contact support@ethoswallet.xyz to acquire an API key.
+        chain: [CHAIN IDENTIFIER] // Optional.
+Defaults to sui:devnet - An enum containing acceptable chain identifier strings can be imported from the ethos-connect package
         network: [RPC URL] // Optional.
 Defaults to https://fullnode.devnet.sui.io/
         hideEmailSignIn: true // Optional.
 Defaults to false }}